protontypes/open-sustainable-technology/README.md

 - [wtphm](https://github.com/lkev/wtphm) - The Wind Turbine Prognostics and Health Management library processes wind turbine events data, as well as operational SCADA data for easier fault detection, prognostics or reliability research.
 - [AirfoilPreppy](https://github.com/WISDEM/AirfoilPreppy) - A Python module for preprocessing and evaluating aerodynamic airfoil data, primarily for wind turbine applications.
 - [GreenGuard](https://github.com/signals-dev/GreenGuard) - Is a collection of end-to-end solutions for machine learning problems commonly found in monitoring wind energy production system.
-- [pv-terms](https://github.com/DuraMAT/pv-terms) - Contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.
 - [pyconturb](https://gitlab.windenergy.dtu.dk/pyconturb/pyconturb) - Constrained Stochastic Turbulence for Wind Energy Applications.